Missouri tour boat captain indicted after sinking kills 17

 The vessel’s certificate of inspection issued by the Coast Guard in 2017 established rules and limitations on when it could be on the water.
 It states the boat “shall not be operated waterborne” when winds exceed 35 mph and/or wave heights exceed 2 feet.

+Garrison said McKee violated those limitations when he put the boat into the lake.

 Video and audio from the boat, recovered by divers, showed that the lake was calm when the boat entered the water.
-But the weather suddenly turned violent and, within minutes, the boat sank.
+But the weather suddenly turned violent.
+Within minutes, the boat sank.

 The wind speed at the time of the accident was more than 70 mph, just short of hurricane force, according to the National Transportation Safety Board.
 Weather forecasts had warned of an impending storm with winds possibly exceeding 60 mph.